zonemaster/zonemaster/test-zone-data/MethodsV2/README.md

 ## Undelegated data for scenarios

-If the scenario dependends on undelegated data it is provided with the scenario below.
+If the scenario depends on undelegated data it is provided with the scenario below.
 * The data is provided as unordered and unique pairs of name server name and IP address.